 - It prevents a person being both a Member of Parliament and an Assembly Member.

-- It renames the Welsh Assembly Government as simply the ‘Welsh Government’.
+- It renamed the Welsh Assembly Government as simply the ‘Welsh Government’.

-- It contains new provisions relating to the work of the Law Commission in relation to Wales.
-It specifically provides that it is a function of the Law Commission to provide advice and assistance to the Welsh Ministers.
+- It specifically provides that it is a function of the Law Commission to provide advice and assistance to the Welsh Ministers.
 There is also a new obligation on the Welsh Ministers to report on how Law Commission recommendations have been implemented in Wales.
 More information on the work of the Law Commission in relation to Wales can be found here.